 Feedback from one of the dedicated readers:

-Dear Sir- I have successfully made induction heater 1/2 bridge with 4 IGBTs and i want to know that the 1000 watts heater that you have suggested should be permanently connected to the circuit or only upto testing for the 1st time.
+Dear Sir- I have successfully made induction heater 1/2 bridge with 4 IGBTs and i want to know that the 1000 watts heater lamp that's been suggested should be permanently connected to the circuit or only upto testing for the 1st time.

 Solving the Circuit Query

-If yes then probably it cannot be removed, if the lamp is in the non-illuminated state then it can be removed
+If yes then probably it cannot be removed, if the lamp is in the non-illuminated state and completely "cold" (feel it by holding it) then it can be removed.